- When to toilet train a puppy

 Combine puppy toilet training with sleep training

-A large puppy should only need 1-2 additional outings during the night.
+A large puppy should only need 1 (maybe 2 in the early days) additional outings during the night.
 Smaller breeds will likely need more frequent trips during the night-time period until they are a little older.

-Toilet training and re-training
+Puppy toilet training and re-training

-Retraining an adult dog
+Toilet retraining an adult dog

-So now you know how to toilet train your puppy!
+So, now you know how to toilet train your puppy!
 Remember that consistency is key, keep your routine in place and before you know it, you’ll have a fully house-trained pup.